izumigoto/routeviz/docs/case_study.md

-# Case Study: Dijkstra's Algorithm, A* Algorithm, and Breadth-First Search (BFS)
+# Case Study: Dijkstra's Algorithm, Bellman-Ford and Floyd Warshall.

 ## Introduction

 Pathfinding algorithms play a crucial role in various fields, from logistics and robotics to video games and route planning.
-In this case study, we will explore and compare three popular pathfinding algorithms: Dijkstra's Algorithm, A* Algorithm, and Breadth-First Search (BFS).
+In this case study, we will explore and compare three popular pathfinding algorithms: Dijkstra's Algorithm, Bellman-Ford and Floyd Warshall.
 We will analyze their strengths, weaknesses, and real-world applications.

 ## 1. Dijkstra's Algorithm